sjl/.plan/README.markdown

 * Work.
 * Did some preliminary work to get it out of the way for the WFC stream tomorrow, mostly remembering how to use [Sketch][].

+## 2017-11-07

+* Work.
+* Streamed.
+Did some work on WFC, though we didn't finish.
+* Did a bit more on [Hacker Box 24][hackerbox24].
+Finished putting the hardware together, and got the Processing sketch to work with the webcam (finally).